 Initiating your own Sequestration is a proactive approach when your debts become unmanageable.
 By voluntarily applying for sequestration, you acknowledge that your debts have become unsustainable.

-This process comes with important implications, including bankruptcy status, adherence to bankruptcy restrictions, and ongoing support from Insolvency Practitioners or approved money advisers, however it could mark the start of the process to regain control of your finances.
+This process comes with important implications, including bankruptcy status, adherence to bankruptcy restrictions, and ongoing support from Insolvency Practitioners or approved money advisers, but it could mark the start of the process to regain control of your finances.

 What does the Sequestration process look like?